 The axisNameID field provides a name ID that can be used to obtain strings from the 'name' table that can be used to refer to the axis in application user interfaces.
 The name ID must be greater than 255 and less than 32768.
 For registered axis tags, a conventional US English axis name is provided; it is recommended that that name, or localized derivative names, be used in application user interfaces to provide greater consistency in user experience between different fonts.

 InstanceRecord

-The instance record format includes an array of n-tuple coordinate arrays that define position within the font’s variation space.
-The n-tuple array has the following format:
+The instance record format includes a UserTuple record that specifies a position within the font’s variation space.
+The UserTuple record has an array of user scale coordinates: